pascualgroup/varmodel2/README.md

 ./bin/varmodel2
 ```

-You can also write parameter files in JSON format, following the same
-This is most useful for generated parameter files, e.g. for producing replicates or parameter sweeps to be submitted to SLURM.
+which will generate an output database in SQLite format based on the parameter `SAMPLE_DB_FILENAME`, and will periodically write checkpoints to `CHECKPOINT_SAVE_FILENAME` if checkpointing is on.

 ## Model specification

 ## History and overview of changes

 This code is a new, simpler implementation of the malaria var gene evolution model by Qixin He, in which var genes are composed of loci with varying alleles.
-That model was based on a model by Yael Artzy-Randrup, implemented by Ed Baskerville, in which var genes are simply distinguished from each other by identity.
+That model code was based on a model by Yael Artzy-Randrup, implemented by Ed Baskerville, in which var genes are simply distinguished from each other by identity.

 The main changes from the previous implementation are as follows: